roshandathathri/roshandathathri.github.io/_pages/about.md

 with an emphasis on optimizing compilers and runtime systems for *distributed* and *heterogeneous* architectures.
-Currently, my focus is on building large-scale graph databases and systems for machine learning.
-In recent work, I have built programming languages, compilers, and runtime systems for **distributed, heterogeneous graph processing** and **privacy-preserving neural network inferencing**.
+Currently, my focus is on building large-scale graph and AI systems.
+In recent work,
+I have built programming languages, compilers, and runtime systems for **distributed, heterogeneous graph processing** and **privacy-preserving neural network inferencing**.